Flex-Armenian-Fox/e-commerce-server/API_Documentation.md

     ```json
         {
-            "message": "Task with ID 8 has been successfully deleted"
+            "success": "Product with ID 1 has been deleted"
         }
     ```